albertogasparin/react-adone/README.md

 ## Philosophy

 Adone is heavily inspired by Redux, the main difference is the lack of reducers.
-Store name, actions, default state and selectors are combined in a single entity called Basket. `Yield` is the React component that "yields" from a Basket and returns it's store state (or part of it) and the actions already bound to it.
+Store name, actions, default state and selectors are combined in a single entity called Basket.
+Instead of React Provider and Consumer, we have `Container` and `Subscriber` that define the store and make it's state (or part of it) and the actions available via render-prop API.

-`Yield` is responsible to get the instantiated basket store (using the `key` attribute) or creating a new one.
-That makes sharing baskets across you project extremely easy.
+Each `Subscriber` is responsible to get the instantiated store (creating a new one with `initialState` if necessary).
+That makes sharing state across you project extremely easy.

-Similar to Redux thunk, actions receive a mutator function (the default is similar to React `setState`) that gets called with an object that will be shallow merged with the current state to provide a new, fresh state.
+Similar to Redux thunk, actions receive a set of arguments to get and mutate the state.
+The default `setState` implementation is similar to React `setState`, called with an object that will be shallow merged with the current state.
+But you are free to replace that with something different, even like `immer` for instance.

 ## Basic usage